 What is vishing banking?

-Vishing banking scams are a vishing attack that involve a call from someone who says they’re from your bank or some other financial organization.
+Vishing banking scams are a vishing attack that involves a call from someone who says they’re from your bank or some other financial organization.
 They may tell you that there is a problem with your account or with a payment from your account.
 They might ask you to transfer money to a different account to correct the problem.
 However, all they’re doing is taking your money.

 What is a phishing phone call?